OudDriver/GeminiBot/README.md

    ```bash
    python bot.py
    ```
-   **And that's it!** You're ready to unleash the power of Gemini in your Discord server.
+   **And that's it!** You're ready to use the power of Gemini in your Discord server.

 ## Installing FFmpeg